Decentralized GNSS at Global Scale via Graph-Aware Diffusion Adaptation: Methods

-We detail here the GNSS observation model, the decentralized problem formulation, the training procedure for $\mathrm{NN}(\cdot|\theta)$ and the associated GT diffusion framework.
-Unless otherwise specified, we use the following conventions.
+Unless stated otherwise, we use the following notation throughout.
 Non-bold lowercase and uppercase letters denote scalars; bold lowercase letters denote column vectors; bold uppercase letters denote matrices. \(\mathbf{1}\) is the all-ones vector of appropriate size, and \(\mathbf{I}_d\) is the \(d\times d\) identity matrix. \(\mathrm{diag}(\cdot)\) returns a diagonal matrix, \(\mathrm{blkdiag}(\cdot)\) returns a block-diagonal matrix, and \(\mathrm{col}(\cdot)\) denotes vertical (column-wise) stacking of its arguments, respectively.
 We use \(\mathbb{E}(\cdot)\) and \(\mathbb{C}(\cdot,\cdot)\) to denote the expectation and covariance operators.
 The Hadamard and Kronecker products are denoted by \(\odot\) and \(\otimes\), respectively.
-We write \(\|\cdot\|\) for the Euclidean norm of a vector; for matrices, it denotes the spectral norm, $\|\cdot\|_{F}$ is the Frobenius norm, and $\|\cdot\|_{*}$ is nuclear norm.
+We write \(\|\cdot\|\) for the Euclidean norm of a vector; for matrices, it denotes the spectral norm, $\|\cdot\|_{F}$ is the Frobenius norm, and $\|\cdot\|_{*}$ denotes the nuclear norm.